 Small business employers: Just 19% of small employers are able to offer a retirement plan, despite many wanting to do so.

 Timeline and program details

-The Colorado Secure Savings Program Board still has to determine most of the details of the plan, including an implementation deadline.
+The Colorado Secure Savings Program Board still has to determine most of the details of the plan, including final deadlines—although implementation of the program is slated to begin in October 2022.
 The group has looked at state-facilitated plans in Illinois, Oregon, and California, to see how other states have approached the task of creating a retirement savings plan.

 Exemptions: If you offer a 401(k) or other qualified retirement plan, including a legally compliant multiple employer plan (MEP), you are exempt from having to enroll in the Colorado Secure Savings Program.

 Employers are exempt if they have sponsored during the last two years:

 A qualified retirement plan under Internal Revenue Code Section 401(a), 401(k) or 403(a)

 A 403(b) tax-sheltered annuity plan